NateTheGreatt/bitECS/README.md

   movementSystem,
 )

+/**
+ * Update worlds with systems or pipelines of systems.
+**/

-movementSystem(world) // executes movement system on world pipeline(world) // executes pipeline of systems on world
+movementSystem(world) // executes movement system on world pipeline(world) // executes a pipeline of systems on world

 ```

 Full documentation and feature rich examples can be found [here](DOCS.md).